 After a plethora of press outlets reached out to Twitter about our ban, this account was mysteriously restored.
 Really makes you think.

 Free speech is non-negotiable

 Twitter has long been seen as a democratizing force and a revolutionary technology in the truest sense.
-Its role in the Arab Spring was an exemplary demonstration of how technology can create positive social change on the largest scale.
+Its role in the Arab Spring demonstrated how technology can create positive social change on a large scale.

 But that was over six years ago.
 Today Twitter wants to enforce murky censorship policies and crack down on the free speech of its own users for holding differing opinions.